 Pink surfinia flower (also on social media) by Toshihiro Gamo under © CC BY 2.0

 Red hanging surfinia by Franziska Geiser under © CC BY-NC 2.0

-Pink surfinia in Brugges, Belgium by Rosalyn & Gaspard Lorthiois, own work
+Pink surfinia in Brugges, Belgium (also on social media) by Rosalyn & Gaspard Lorthiois, own work